 Aviation Security: understanding what is required for new avionics/aircraft development and operations via the new mandatory DO-326A/ED-202A documents.
-In this introductory “Guide for the Perplexed”, attendees will get a crash-course on the new “DO-326/ED-202 ecosystem” of emerging regulation.
+In this introduction, attendees will get a top-level review of the new “DO-326/ED-202 ecosystem” of emerging regulation.

 The DO-326A/ED-202A set of documents is all about the mitigation of the aviation/aircraft safety effects of “Intentional Unauthorized Electronic Interaction (IUEI)”, a.k.a.
 “Cyber Threats”, and which were explicitly excluded from the classic DO-178/ED-12/ARP4754 set.